gabrieljolivier/gabrieljolivier.github.io/index.md

 &nbsp; &nbsp; &nbsp; &nbsp; contemporary policy, such as the recent expansion of universal school vouchers \
 &nbsp; &nbsp; &nbsp; &nbsp; and the most recent federal minimum wage increases, as well as historic policy, \
 &nbsp; &nbsp; &nbsp; &nbsp; including integration busing and language bans in Louisiana schools.
 When \
-&nbsp; &nbsp; &nbsp; &nbsp; I am not researching or teaching, I spend my time tending to my plants, \
+&nbsp; &nbsp; &nbsp; &nbsp; I am not researching or teaching, I spend my time tending to my plants, skating \
 &nbsp; &nbsp; &nbsp; &nbsp; skating with friends, and caring for my cat, Mr. Baby.